 Vegetarians choose not to eat sentient beings—not all living beings are sentient.
 Sentient beings are those living beings who can feel emotions and pain.
 Sentient beings have a nervous system, they have a brain.
 They can feel things such as compassion, fear, and joy.
 Vegetarians see other sentient beings as comparable to human beings.
 So we don’t harm them unless they attack us first.
 Vegetarians (who have understood vegetarianism) don’t pelt stones at dogs, shoot deer, wear wool, or use leather goods.
 Yes, it’s true that it is not necessary to kill sheep to get wool, but removing their coat is still painful for them.

 Trees, on the other hand, are not sentient.
 Yes, there’s response to stimulus, like the branches turning towards sunlight, or closing of leaves upon touch.
-But that’s not “feeling”.
-If we go by that logic, even a microphone is sentient.
+But that’s not “feeling”, for if we go by that logic, even a microphone would have to be called sentient (of course, nobody in their right mind would eat one).

 How is egg non-vegetarian (or vegetarian)?

-OK, so whoever has the basic idea of reproduction would know that an egg has to be fertilised to produce a living organism.
-So that, apparently, puts egg in the grey area.
+Whoever has the basic idea of reproduction would know that an egg has to be fertilised to produce a living organism.
+That, apparently, puts egg in the grey area.
 And yes, that argument is acceptable.
 Technically speaking, an egg that has not been fertilised should not be considered non-vegetarian food.
 Because, again, it is not sentient—yet.
 Granted.

 To avoid stepping on the ethical mat, fruitarians, vegans and lacto-vegetarians avoid egg.

 Excellent.
 Except one change: yeast is fungus.
 Anyway, buttermilk also contains living beings (bacteria).
-And every organic eatable in this world.
-But then if you think about it, they’re not complex organisms, they do not have a nervous system, they cannot process feelings, they cannot feel pain.
+And so does every organic eatable in this world.
+But then if you think about it, they’re not complex organisms, they do not have a nervous system, they cannot process feelings.

 Humans were made to be vegetarians